isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 Digitally verifiable vaccination certificates should contain QR code(s) that can be scanned to read and authenticate that the QR code was issued by a trusted issuer and that the QR code belongs to the individual presenting it.

-Non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that we can scan to read and authenticate the traveller’s vaccination status) will not be accepted.
+Non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that we can scan to read and authenticate the traveller’s vaccination status) will <b>not</b> be accepted.

 #### 2. What are the accepted forms of digitally verifiable vaccination certificates?